 After you recover from this transgression, you may nervously get on the Internet or call a trusted friend.
 After which, you need to make the necessary preliminary arrangements on how to respond to the divorce documents served upon you.

 It is absolutely critical that you meet with an experienced divorce attorney.
 An experienced divorce attorney can provide valuable guidance at the onset of your divorce.
 Calming your fears is important.
 Make sure you select a practice limited to family law and a divorce attorney with years of experience.
 This is not a moment in your life to have a generalist talk about what might happen in your divorce.
-Keep in mind, the divorce process of Los Angeles County as of 2010 is perhaps the most challenging environment you could find yourself thrown into.
+Keep in mind, the divorce process of Los Angeles County as of 2021 is perhaps the most challenging social environment you could find yourself in the middle of.

-Attorneys are different as well.
-Single practitioners may not have the operational capacity to handle complex and sophisticated transactional or custodial divorce cases.
+Divorce attorneys are different as well.
+Some practitioners may not have the resources or skills to handle complex and sophisticated transactional or custodial divorce cases.
 They can be overloaded by bigger firms requesting document after document or filing numerous hearings.
 Older attorneys perhaps are more experienced than younger attorneys.
 Real estate and business experienced divorce attorneys are different from custody attorneys.
 Some attorneys have skills in both types of cases (financial and custody).

 We make our living with these great people.
 However, they may be affected by our personal lives.
 A business owner is responsible for the culture, tone, and integrity the business attempts to manifest.
 If an employee senses that a business owner is acting out of integrity in their divorce, they may assume they are acting in the same fashion in the working environment.